scala/scala-lang/blog/_posts/2021-02-16-preventing-version-conflicts-with-versionscheme.md

 ## Early SemVer and sbt-version-policy

-If you're maintaining a library, the first thing you could do to help is picking a version scheme.
+If you are maintaining a library, the first thing you could do to help is picking a version scheme.
 Our recommendation for libraries going forward is adopting **Early Semver** as described in the documentation page [Binary Compatibility for Library Authors][4].
 Please read the linked post by Jacob Wang for more details on binary compatibility and source compatibility.

 Given a version number `major.minor.patch`, you MUST increment the: